rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 The Apt Repository served up Arduino IDE 2.1.0.5 for both systems neatly, and both installed apps could immediately detect a USB-connected Arduino Mega 2560, compile, load, and run new code through the standard IDE drop down menus.

-The image immediately below shows the Orin loading the standard Blink example.
+*This image shows the Orin loading and running the standard Blink example.*
 ![image](https://user-images.githubusercontent.com/71346897/211949994-44ac7020-c0b0-4852-8e20-7837a2a7ff54.jpeg)

 It sure looked and worked like the *good old Arduino* IDE I had used for nearly 20 years on Macs for a variety of projects.